 Mentorship of the fellow by an established investigator is required.
 Any established faculty scientist at a university or a not-for-profit research institution may mentor a candidate for fellowship.
 Mentors at government or corporate laboratories are not eligible.
 The mentor should be in a position to guarantee that 75 percent of a fellow's time is available for research.
 The mentor should be committed to fostering the candidate's career advancement and should be the primary scientific advisor.
 Secondary scientific mentors at the same or a different institution are encouraged but not required.
 Their roles should be described in the body of the application.
 Many fellows spend some portion of their fellowship years working with a secondary mentor at another institution.

-- Individuals are ineligible for a PBF Fellowship if they are principal investigator on an NIH K or R series research grant at the time of application.
+- Individuals are not eligible for a PBF Fellowship if, at the time of application, they are or have been principal investigator on an NIH K or R series research award or other nationally competitive research award at a comparable level.

 - Previous individual or institutional NIH or MRC training grants do not disqualify an applicant, although they must be relinquished if a PBF Fellowship is awarded.